MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/setup-leaderboard-example-scene.md

 ## Populating a Visual Studio built project with real data

-In order to populate a leaderboard with real data for your title you will need to build your game to run locally on you machine.
+To populate a leaderboard with real data for your title, you will need to build your game to run locally on your machine.
-You will need a local build because the Unity editor does not have access to Xbox Live.
+The Unity editor does not have access to Xbox Live, so you will need a local build.

 In addition to building your project to run locally, you will have to configure the stat in your leaderboard to a stat that is initialized and has values for your title.
 In order to associate a stat to your leaderboard you will need to modify the ID and Display Name of the stat object in the leaderboard prefab.
 The ID will need to match that of a stat configured in [Partner Center](https://partner.microsoft.com/dashboard).

-After you have done this, build your project as described in the [build section of the configure Xbox Live in Unity article](configure-xbox-live-in-unity.md#build-and-test-the-project).
+After you have done the above, build your project as described in the [build section of the configure Xbox Live in Unity article](configure-xbox-live-in-unity.md#build-and-test-the-project).

-Executing this project as an x64 build targeting the Local Machine should allow you to sign-in with a real gamertag and populate the leaderboard with real data.
+Executing this project as an x64 build that targets the "Local Machine" enables you to sign-in with a real gamertag and populate the leaderboard with real data.